ibm-cloud-docs/BlockStorage/BlockStorageFAQ.md

 Data on non-encrypted storage in an upgraded data center can be encrypted by creating a new Block LUN, then copying the data to the new encrypted LUN with host-based migration.
 See this [article](migrate-block-storage-encrypted-block-storage) for instructions on how to perform the migration.

 ## How many volumes can I provision?
-By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} and file storage volumes.
+By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} volumes.
 Please contact your sales representative to increase your volumes.

 ## Will I be able to achieve more throughput if I used a faster Ethernet connection?
 Throughput limits are set at a per-volume/LUN level so using a faster Ethernet connection will not increase that set limit.
 However, with a slower Ethernet connection, your bandwidth can be a potential bottleneck.